 For an intro to the various way to build this into a full reproducible research workflow, see the excellent reproducible analysis workshop.

-You can include graphics via markdown native markup or via r itself, which is more powerful if more circuitous.
+You can include graphics via markdown native markup or via R itself.
+The latter is more powerful if more circuitous.

 Some miscellaneous tips:

 Might stargazer be useful?
-It generates marked-up and formatted tables for your tabular data.
+It generates marked-up and formatted tables for tabular data.

-For online web-friendly (e.g. teaching) purposes, you can do literate interactive coding using shiny and latex via shinytex.
+For online web-friendly (e.g. teaching) purposes, there is literate interactive coding using shiny and latex via shinytex.